digitallawyer/openlegaldictionary/_definitions/sheriffwick.md

 ---
 title: Sheriffwick
 permalink: "/definitions/sheriffwick.html"
 body: The jurisdlction of a sherlff.
-Called, ln modern law, “balllwlck."
+Called, in modern law, “balllwlck."
 The office of a sherlff
 published_at: '2018-07-07'
 layout: post